-- Under Scenario A, default assumptions for revenues are used, except that councils with social care responsibilities are assumed to be allowed to increase council tax by a total of 4% a year, and the business rates tax base is assumed to grow by 0.5% a year.
-For spending, default assumptions are used. - Under Scenario B, in addition to these assumptions, we assume that demand for children's social care services grows by 2% per child per year rather than 1%.
+Under Scenario A, default assumptions for revenues are used, except that council tax referendum limits are assumed to be lower from 2025-26 onwards, and the business rates tax base is assumed to grow by 0.5% a year.
+For spending, default assumptions are used.

+Under Scenario B, in addition to these assumptions, we assume that demand for children's social care services grows by 2% per child per year rather than 1%.

-• Under Scenario C, in addition to these assumptions, we assume that public health and social care grants grow by 4% per year, that public health demand grows 1.5 percentage points faster than population growth, and that earnings grow by 4% per year after 2026.
+Under Scenario C, in addition to these assumptions, we assume that public health and social care grants grow by 4% per year, that public health demand grows 1.5 percentage points faster than population growth, and that earnings grow by 4% per year after 2026.